L. J. Hoes

-Early life
+Professional career

 Hoes was born in Washington, DC, where he attended St. John's College High School.
-Hoes was drafted by the Baltimore Orioles as a second baseman in the third round of the 2008 Major League Baseball Draft.

-Professional career

 Baltimore Orioles

+Hoes was drafted by the Baltimore Orioles as a second baseman in the third round (81st overall) of the 2008 Major League Baseball draft.
 Hoes was assigned to the rookie-level Gulf Coast League Orioles, where in 48 games, he hit .308 with one home run, 18 RBI and 10 stolen bases.
 Hoes played 2009 with the Single-A Delmarva Shorebirds, where in 119 games, he hit .260 with two home runs, seven RBI, and 20 stolen bases.
 Hoes spent most of 2010 with the High-A Frederick Keys, but also had a rehab assignment with the Low-A Aberdeen IronBirds and a three-game stint with the Double-A Bowie Baysox.
 In 108 total games, he hit .290 with four home runs, 50 RBI, and 11 stolen bases.
 After beginning 2011 with Frederick, Hoes was promoted to Bowie in late May.
 He was used mostly as an outfielder in Bowie, and has played in the outfield since then.
 In 136 total games, Hoes hit .285 with nine home runs, 75 RBI, and 20 stolen bases.